NilPointer-Software/bdfd-wiki/src/guides/json.md

 ![](https://user-images.githubusercontent.com/70456337/216845225-6830bc2b-616c-4fc6-932e-ed38be86cd4b.png)

 ## $jsonSetString
-The `$jsonSetString` function sets a JSON value at a specific key.
-Always sets this key to a string value.
+`$jsonSetString` function sets or replaces the value at the specified JSON key.
+Always sets the value as a string.

 ### Syntax
 ```